Breathing Techniques: A Guide to the Science and Methods

 Truth: We Can Improve Our Breathing

 While our body does breathe automatically, it can learn bad habits and culturally-developed problems from the way that we breathe when we are nervous or stressed.
+You can learn to track them yourself by using a few tracking technologies with good product development.
 Working to improve our breathing means retraining better automatic reactions in the long run.
 Even short breathing practices can help to improve automatic breathing functions through the day and lifetime.

 Myth 4: All Breathing Techniques Have the Same Effect